Dipsingh/dipsingh.github.io/_posts/2025-02-16-Hashing-HighSpeed-Packet-Processing.md

 # Conclusion

-In summary, this primer covers key concepts in hashing and advanced techniques used in high-speed networks.
-I hope you found the breakdown of methods like collision resolution and cuckoo hashing useful.
-If you see anything I missed or have additional thoughts, feel free to reach out.
+In this primer, we have examined the fundamental concepts behind modern hashing techniques and their application in high-speed networks.
+We discussed various collision resolution strategies as well as specialized methods like cuckoo hashing.
+Each approach aims to balance speed, efficiency, and reliability, even under heavy load.
+I hope this overview has provided you with clear insights and a practical understanding of these methods.
+If you have any feedback, additional thoughts, or notice anything that could be improved, please feel free to reach out.

 # References